 If I told you “go!”, wouldn’t you ask to where?
-But most people just walk – usually in the same place.
+But most people just walk – usually all around.
 They don’t have any goal, vision or plan.

 They don’t get bored.
 Time is a vacuum, and a vacuum doesn’t like emptiness – it likes to suck things up, including millions of tasks that don’t lead us anywhere.
 Or, they lead us in millions of different directions at a time, thus stopping us from going forward.